 - n=600 laboratory interview, 4 race groups, 300 questions taking 77 minutes all about health, order of sections rotated

-- required interviwer to hit a button when they stopped talking and hit a button when the respondent started talking; also recorded whether there were interruptions in the response process; only looked at perfect responses [which are abnormal, right?]
+- required interviewer to hit a button when they stopped talking and hit a button when the respondent started talking; also recorded whether there were interruptions in the response process; only looked at perfect responses [which are abnormal, right?]

 - reviewed all types of question – dichotomous, categorical, bipolar scales, etc

-- hispanic, black, korean indeed took longer to answer compared to white people on the english survey in the usa
+- Hispanic, black, Korean indeed took longer to answer compared to white people on the English survey in the USA

 - more educated took slightly less time to answer

-- numeric responses took much longer, yes not took the least, unipolar was second least
+- numeric responses took much longer, yes not took the least, uni-polar was second least

 - trend was about the same by ethnicity